Kolten Wong Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in the league.
+- The 7.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in the league.

-- The Brewers' 2.94 team ERA ranks third across all MLB pitching staffs.
+- The Brewers' 2.94 team ERA ranks third among all league pitching staffs.

-- Brewers pitchers combine to surrender 15 home runs (0.9 per game), the 10th-fewest in baseball.
+- Brewers pitchers combine to give up 17 home runs (one per game), the 10th-fewest in baseball.

-- Burnes (1-1) takes the mound for the Brewers in his fourth start of the season.
-He's put together a 5.19 ERA in 17 1/3 innings pitched, with 14 strikeouts.

-- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the San Diego Padres while giving up hits.
+- The right-hander last pitched on Friday against the San Diego Padres, when he tossed 5 2/3 innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.